ValyrianTech/HexGlobe/design_document.md

 - **Calibration Aids**: Draws three concentric hexagons (main green border, inner blue border, outer red border)
 - **Reference Dots**: Places black reference dots at the six vertices of a perfect hexagon for alignment verification
 - **Debug Options**: Supports debug mode for displaying intermediate images and vertex coordinates
+- **Timestamp Versioning**: Each generated map is saved with a timestamp to maintain a history of changes

-The generated images are stored in the backend directory structure under `data/hex_maps/res_<resolution>/...` and are accessed by the frontend via relative paths.
+The generated images are stored in the backend directory structure under `data/hex_maps/res_<resolution>/...` with timestamps in the filenames, and are accessed by the frontend via relative paths.
 The frontend clips these images to hexagonal shapes when rendering.

 The map generation process ensures that:
 - Hexagon vertices align perfectly with the frontend's hexagon rendering
 - Adjacent hexagon tiles have seamless boundaries
 - The visual representation matches the mathematical H3 hexagon boundaries
 - Calibration aids assist in verifying proper alignment
+- Historical versions of maps are preserved with timestamp-based filenames

 ### 5.3 Interaction Flow